especialkim/synaptic-bridge/README.md

-# Markdown Hijacker
+# Synaptic Bridge

 > Beyond the Vault.
 One hub for every Markdown, everywhere.

-Markdown Hijacker is an Obsidian plugin that synchronizes markdown and any file extensions you specify between your Obsidian Vault and external folders.
+Synaptic Bridge is an Obsidian plugin that synchronizes markdown and any file extensions you specify between your Obsidian Vault and external folders.
 With this plugin, you can keep your notes and documents in sync across different locations and tools, improving your workflow and flexibility.

+## Release Notes

+- See the latest and upcoming features in [RELEASE_NOTE.md](./RELEASE_NOTE.md)

 ## Key Features